 Once you understand the pros and cons associated with each, it will become easier to decide whether enjoying the benefits of co sleeping is the right next step for your family.

 Co Sleeping, Bed Sharing, and Room Sharing: How Are They Different?

-Though “co sleeping” is often used as the catch-all term for describing the experience of sleeping close to your baby, co sleeping with the help of a safe bedside co sleeper is a very different experience than practicing more general room sharing or bed sharing.
+However, co sleeping with the help of a safe bedside co sleeper is a very different experience than practicing more general room sharing or bed sharing.
+When people use the term “co sleeping,” they’re likely referring to one of two fairly different sleep practices: room sharing or bed sharing.

 “Room sharing” refers to instances when baby is invited to sleep in the same room as their parents—but on a different sleeping surface.
 When parents choose to sleep in their own bed with their baby catching Z’s in a crib or baby bassinet nearby, they are participating in room sharing.